Police: I-95 shooting could be related to road rage

 NEW CASTLE, Del.
 (WPVI) --Delaware State Police are continuing their investigation into a shooting on I-95 in New Castle.

-The shooting happened at 2:15 Monday afternoon on the Airport Road off ramp.
+The shooting happened at 2:15 Monday afternoon on the Airport Road off-ramp.

-The 28-year-old driver of a St. Francis Healthcare paratransit van allegedly opened of the 53-year-old driver of a Dodge Durango.
+The 28-year-old driver of a St. Francis Healthcare paratransit van allegedly opened fire on the 53-year-old driver of a Dodge Durango.

 The paratransit van driver is now on leave while the investigation continues.